Create imaginary worlds that transport us into the unknown.

 Lucas is an artist and educator, working across the media of video games, animation, film, creative technology, and installation art.
 His work examines the humorous and the sublime inherent in the relationship between ubiquitous virtual computing and actual embodied being.

-He leads the creative media production programme and primarily teaches into game design and the third year major projects.
+He primarily teaches into game design and the third year major projects.

 Lucas has expertise in game design, game development, gamification, animation, virtual reality (VR), augmented reality (AR), mediated/mixed reality, Internet of Things, installation art, film and video and transgressive technology.